ansible/awx/awx/network_ui/static/network_ui/CONTRIBUTING.md

 the connecting operation.
 Finally in the `Connected` state the FSM changes to the `Ready` state for free using the `start` event so that the user can connect another set of devices.

+* See: designs/link.yml
+* See: src/link.js

+The link FSM diagram has an equivalent machine readable representation in `designs/link.yml`.
+This representation is useful for comparing the current implementation in `src/link.js` to the design to see if they are out-of-sync.
+If they are out-of-sync either the design or the implementation can be updated depending on if you are changing the design or implementation first.

+Tools are provided to facilitate the design-first and the implementation-first workflows.

+Design-First Workflow:

+Implementation-First Workflow:

+* See: designs/README.md